Lala2398/Hackerrank_solutions/README.md

 # Hackerrank_solutions
-My crazy solutions for the code questions
+This repository showcases my problem-solving skills using Python by implementing a solution for the challenges on HackerRank.